 To add a portal to an existing Marketing installation that doesn't have one:

-Select Use Dynamics 365 Portals.
+Select Use Dynamics 365 Portals or a Power Apps portal.
 The Portal setup dialog opens and shows some information about what to expect.

 Select OK to continue.
-You go back to the setup wizard, which now shows the Use Dynamics 365 Portals option selected.
+You go back to the setup wizard, which now shows the Use Dynamics 365 Portals or a Power Apps portal option selected.

-In the field now provided under the Use Dynamics 365 Portals option, enter a prefix for your portal URL in the field provided.
+In the field now provided under the Use Dynamics 365 Portals or a Power Apps portal option, enter a prefix for your portal URL in the field provided.
 Your contacts and customers can see the URL when they open a portal, so you should choose a subdomain name that they will recognize, such as your organization's name.